 Note that I said “slowly but surely”.
 In my own awakening to this issue, I uncovered several key problems.
 The majority of military and civilian personnel: 1) do not know of the contamination problem, 2) are not aware of ongoing research, and 3) do not have guidance to know if their health problems are connected.
 In addition, media attention to this problem has been tepid at best.
 As a media and business professional of almost 20 years, I knew my expertise could help.

-Please help me in building awareness and assistance for civilian DOD victims of Camp Lejeune contamination.
+Please help me in building awareness and assistance for victims of Camp Lejeune contamination and those exposed to all forms of toxic military contamination both at home and abroad.
 Help us educate all who were exposed so that they can seek the proper help and guidance required.
 Help ensure that all corrective legislation measures are explored and enacted to not only correct the past, but prevent future problems.

 With help from supporters such as yourself, we will continue to expand our mission to promote the importance of taking care of those civilians and military members, spouses and children who selflessly play a role in serving the security of this great nation.